RikkiJo/module-challenge-intro-to-git/pc.md

    This happens when git cannot automatically resolve code differences between two or more commits.

-8. How do you resolve a merge conflict? open the file and make the necessary changes.
+8. How do you resolve a merge conflict? open the file then make the necessary changes.